Helton-Howe Trace, Connes-Chern character and Quantization: Introduction

 Our solution to the generalized Helton-Howe trace formula through quantization is closely related to the method developed in \cite{Bo-Le-Ta-We:asymptotic} to a solution to the Atiyah-Weinstein conjecture for quantized contact transform.
 Such a similarity suggests that our developments can be generalized to strongly pseudoconvex domains, egg domains, Fock spaces, submodules and their quotient modules of $L^2_{a,t}(\bn)$, e.g. \cite{Fa-Wa-Xi:helton}, and the Dury-Arveson spaces.
 More generally, we hope that our study will shed a light on constructing new cyclic cocycles beyond the Helton-Howe traces, which could have applications in noncommutative geometry.

 The paper is organized as follows.
 In Section \ref{sec: preliminary}, we recall the definitions of weighted Bergman spaces and Hardy spaces together with their basic properties and properties of Schatten $p$-class operators.
-In Section \ref{sec: dim 1}, we explain the main theorems in the special case of unit disk.
-In particular, we obtain the two main theorems by proving an explicit formula for the semi-commutator $\sigma_t(f,g)$ in Theorem \ref{thm: semi-commutator trace in dim 1}.
-An interesting application to the estimate of Hilbert-Schmidt norm of a Hankel operator is discussed.
-In Section \ref{sec: auxiliary functions}, we introduce two sets of functions which arise naturally in our study of integration formulas in Section \ref{sec: IntByPts}.
+Some tools developed in \cite{TWZ:semicommutator} are also reviewed.
 In Section \ref{sec: operator btw weighted spaces}, we develop criteria for integral operators to be bounded between different weighted spaces $L^2_{a, t}(\bn)$.
 We develop some useful estimate for integral operators to belong to Schatten-$p$ class in Section \ref{sec: schatten criterion}.
-Section \ref{sec: IntByPts}, we establish an integration by parts formula which is crucial in our development of the asymptotic expansion of semi-commutator of Toeplitz operators.
 In Section \ref{sec: traces}, we prove Equation (\ref{eqn: intro 1}).
-We develop the asymptotic expansion formula, Theorem \ref{thm: quantization bergman}, in Section \ref{sec: Quantization}.
+We develop the asymptotic expansion formula, Theorem \ref{thm:partial}, in Section \ref{sec: Quantization}.
 We introduce the even and odd antisymmetrization and prove Theorem \ref{thm: AS partial trace dimension n} and Equation (\ref{eqn:trace limit}) in Section \ref{sec: even and odd}.
-The two main theorems, Theorem \ref{thm: main} and \ref{thm: connes chern}, are proved in Section \ref{sec: main}.
+The two main theorems, Theorem \ref{thm:HH} and \ref{thm:ConnesChern}, are proved in Section \ref{sec: main}.
 And a proof of the generalized Bochner-Martinelli formula is included in the appendix. \\

 {\bf Acknowledgment:} We would like to thank Mohammad Jabbari, Richard Rochberg, and Jingbo Xia for inspiring discussions.
 Tang is partially supported by NSF Grants DMS 1800666, 1952551; Wang is partially supported by NSF Grant 2101370.